Follicular lymphoma

 Next is a 2012 study that has over 11 years follow-up.
 In this study they used a non-myeloablative allogeneic stem cell transplant to achieve a 78% progression free survival at a median of 11 years follow-up.
 That is very impressive.

 In 1998 a study was started which examined using extended Rituximab to see how it would affect survival of patients with fNHL.
-The first results from that study were published in Blood in 2004 with impressive results.
-Here is that study.
+The first results from that study were published in Blood in 2004 and looked very promising.
+The results were updated at the ASCO convention in 2009 and continued to show a benefit of extended Rituximab.
+Here are the results.

 Medscape has an excellent article which discusses the above study and puts it into perspective and how a cure may actually be achievable.
 Medscape requires a membership to view its articles, but membership is free and takes only a minute to setup.